Padraig McCrory’s Unfinished Fairytale - Irish Boxing

 To prove a point, he ended a years-long sabbatical from the ring and entered the Ulster Championships at a few weeks notice.
 He won the 2014 version of the tournament beating Sean McGlinchey in the decider.

-The former Gleann ABC and Holy Trinity BC was back on the map but wasn’t afforded the chance to the Commonwealth Games, where a medal can prove massively helpful when turning over.
+The former Gleann ABC and Holy Trinity BC amatuer was back on the map but wasn’t afforded the chance to the Commonwealth Games, where a medal can prove massively helpful when turning over.

 So with the vest beginning to irritate him but with his love for boxing back, McCrory decided turn over – and did so with little fanfare.